perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 8 - Remote Access Services.md

 > - Thin client connections
 > - Enables server administrators to know the details of the remote client activities

-- Windows Server 2016 RDDS are used for three broad services:
+- Windows Server 2016 RDS are used for three broad services:
 	- Run applications on a server instead of the client
 	- Support thin clients
 	- Centralize program access